Biden campaigns through Pennsylvania as his team quietly braces for more Democratic defections

 As Congress prepares to resume this week, House Democratic Leader Hakeem Jeffries convened top committee lawmakers Sunday afternoon to assess their views.

+But several other top Democrats, including members of the Congressional Black Caucus, argued just as forcefully that Biden remain the party's choice.

+The conversation was wide ranging, with the committee leaders sharing various views on the situation, but there was no unanimity on what should be done, the people said.

-More Democratic lawmakers are expected to voice their concerns that Biden step aside, but others are mounting efforts to stand by the president and return the focus on Trump and the danger they say he poses to the country and democracy.
+Even as more Democratic lawmakers are expected to voice their concerns that Biden step aside, others are mounting efforts to stand by the president and return the focus on Republican Donald Trump and the danger they say he poses to the country and democracy.

 Biden himself was personally calling lawmakers through the weekend.
 On Saturday, he joined a call with campaign surrogates and reiterated that he has no plans to leave the race, despite a political situation that is increasingly precarious.